xvik/guice-persist-orient/README.md

 [OrientDB](http://www.orientechnologies.com/orientdb/) is document, graph and object database (see [intro](https://www.youtube.com/watch?v=o_7NCiTLVis) and [starter course](http://www.orientechnologies.com/getting-started/)).
 Underlying format is almost the same for all database types, which allows us to use single database in any way.
-For example, schema creation and updates may be performed as object database (jpa style) and graph queries for complex cases.
+For example, schema creation and updates may be performed as object database (jpa style) and graph api may be used for creating relations.

 Features:
+* For orient 2.x
-* Integration through [guice-persist](https://github.com/google/guice/wiki/GuicePersist) (UnitOfWork, PersistService, @Transactional, dynamic finders supported)
+* Integration through [guice-persist](https://github.com/google/guice/wiki/GuicePersist) (UnitOfWork, PersistService, @Transactional)
 * Support for [document](http://www.orientechnologies.com/docs/last/orientdb.wiki/Document-Database.html), [object](http://www.orientechnologies.com/docs/last/orientdb.wiki/Object-Database.html) and
 [graph](http://www.orientechnologies.com/docs/last/orientdb.wiki/Graph-Database-Tinkerpop.html) databases
 * Database types support according to classpath (object and graph db support activated by adding jars to classpath)
+* All three database types may be used in single transaction (changes will be visible between different apis)
+* Hooks for schema migration and data initialization extensions
+* Extension for orient object to scheme mapper with plugins support
 * Auto mapping entities in package to db scheme or using classpath scanning to map annotated entities
 * Auto db creation (for memory, local and plocal)
-* Hooks for schema migration and data initialization extensions
-* All three database types may be used in single unit of work (but each type will use its own transaction)
-* Different db users may be used (for example, for schema initialization or to use orient security model)
+* Different db users may be used (for example, for schema initialization or to use orient security model), including support for user change inside transaction
-* Finders concept extended from guice-persist with support of method delegates, hierarchies and complete generics recognition.
-This allows writing generic parts (mixins) and re-use them in many finders (thanks to multiple inheritance in interfaces).
+* Support method retry on ONeedRetryException
+* Spring-data like repositories with advanced features (e.g. generics usage in query).
+Great abilities for creating reusable parts (mixins).
+Support plugins.
-Out of the box crud and pagination mixins provided.
+* Out of the box crud and pagination mixins provided.

 ### Setup